-Topic/Unit: Salvation - Why do Christians call the day Jesus died 'Good Friday'?
+Topic/Unit: Salvation - Digging deeper - Why do Christians call the day Jesus died 'Good Friday'?

-Throughout this unit, pupils will explore why the events of the last supper were important to the Disciples and look at the events of Maundy Thursday and why Christians celebrate it.
-Pupils will also discuss the views and procedures around communion, as well as learn about how some Christians show their beliefs about Jesus in their everyday lives.
-Additionally, pupils will learn about remembrance and how it links to the story of Easter.
+Throughout this unit, pupils will explore why the events of the last supper were important to the disciples, a look at the events of Maundy Thursday and why Christians celebrate it, discuss the views and procedures around communion, a look at how some Christians show their beliefs about Jesus in their everyday lives, as well as linking remembrance to the story of Easter.

-- Outline the timeline of the 'big story' of the Bible, explaining how Salvation fits within it. - Knowledge of the Gospel texts and how Christians celebrate Maundy Thursday. - Interpretation of biblical texts and accounts of Good Friday. - Research and analysis of how Christians show their beliefs about Jesus - Explore how Christians put their beliefs into action.
+- Outline the timeline of the 'big story' of the Bible, explaining how Salvation fit within it. - Knowledge of the Gospel texts and how Christians celebrate Maundy Thursday. - Interpretation of biblical texts and accounts of Good Friday. - Research and analyse of how Christians show their beliefs about Jesus - Explore how Christians put the beliefs into action.

-For each unit, it is important that pupils are able to question and make enquiries related to their learning.
+For each unit, it is so important that pupils are able to question and make enquiries related to their learning.
 Here are some examples of questions that pupils might ask and discuss with regards to this unit:

 - What does salvation mean?

-- What events led up to Jesus' death?
+- What events led up to Jesus death?

 - Why did Jesus have to die?

 - What is Maundy Thursday and why do we remember it?

-- Why is 'Good Friday' called 'good'?
+- Why is Good Friday called: 'good'?

+- Some theologians believe that God was cruel to send his only son to die.
+Do you agree?

+Why?

+- Is it rational to believe in something without seeing it?
+Is seeing believing?

-Summer I
+Summer 1